LGBT Pride Week in Fort Wayne

 Make sure to plan your trip in advance with us.
 Find deals on hotel packages, attractions and more.
 Also be sure to check out the Calendar of Events to see what other special events will be happening during your visit!
 Fort Wayne is home to a plethora of theatres and performing arts including shows, concerts, performances and more at the Embassy Theatre, the Civic Theatre and the Allen County War Memorial Coliseum.

 You'll want to begin your trip to Fort Wayne early because find plenty to keep you busy!
 Head into town Thursday or Friday if you can and start your morning with some coffee.
-North, you'll find Firefly Coffee House, with an artsy home charm.
+North, you'll find Conjure Coffee and Firefly Coffee House, with an artsy home charm.
 Or, head straight into downtown and grab some Fortezza, a coffee bar with more of a modern feel boasting Indiana's first ModBar, a sleek espresso system that removes the bulk of the machine and replaces it only with the "brew head" where you brew the espresso.

 Fort Wayne has a rich arts scene; start your visit downtown with a stroll through the Fort Wayne Museum of Art or Artlink Contemporary Art Gallery (or both!) located across the street from each other on the Arts United Campus on Main Street.

 Starting at 7 p.m.
 Friday, the Pride Festival will be underway, promising a night of Fort Wayne flare with entertainment by local acts all night long.
 (Please, no children under 5 after 8 p.m.)